 Good, Intimate Couples Therapy Is Possible Via Phone, Skype, FaceTime, And Video Chat

 At Tribeca Therapy, we do remote couples therapy via phone, Skype, FaceTime, and video chat.
-We work with couples who started in person in our Tribeca office and then transitioned to phone couples counseling or video couples counseling, as well as couples we have never met in person.
-It’s possible to do good, intimate relationship therapy remotely, but it requires flexibility, a good sense of humor, and the acknowledgement that the set-up isn’t ideal.
+We work with couples who started in person in our Tribeca and Park Slope, Brooklyn offices and then transitioned to phone couples counseling or video couples counseling, as well as couples we have never met in person.
+It’s possible to do good, intimate relationship therapy remotely, but it requires flexibility, a good sense of humor, and the acknowledgment that the set-up isn’t ideal.

 The Logistics Of Phone Or Video Marriage Therapy Can Be Tricky, But Can Also Create A Bond Based On Playfulness, Flexibility, And Humility